stream-labs/desktop/README.md

 - [ ] Package the app `yarn package`
 - [ ] Run the packaged version in `dist/win-unpacked` and make sure it runs
 - [ ] Deploy the new version `yarn deploy`
+- [ ] Merge master back into staging